davidsneighbour/kollitsch.dev/README.md

 - it will merge the `main` branch into the `live` branch
 - Netlify is set up to only deploy the `live` branch
 - thus only releases will trigger a deploy

+## Design Paradigms for this theme

+- Margins are applied to the bottom of items.
+- Mobile first design.
+- no layouts inside of layouts (container>row>col>row>col) if not explicitly required.
+- do not re-invent the wheel. reuse, recycle.